What is a Cooperative?

 Definition of a Cooperative

 A cooperative is an association of persons (organization) that is owned and controlled by the people to meet their common economic, social, and/or cultural needs and aspirations through a jointly-owned and democratically controlled business (enterprise).
 The people of the cooperative are those who use its products, supplies, and/or services.
-Profits are also often returned back to the members of the cooperative, however, cooperatives are often more focused on services for members than for investments.
+Profits are also often returned to the members of the cooperative; however, cooperatives are often more focused on services for members than on return on investment.

-Cooperatives can be created for a number of different reasons or to fulfill a number of different needs: jointly process goods, split costs, split control over work, purchasing power (bulk buys), shared employees, shared wages, etc.
+Cooperatives can be created for several different reasons or to fulfill several different needs: jointly process goods, split costs, split control over work, purchasing power (bulk buys), shared employees, shared wages, etc.

 Cooperative Legal Fact Sheet - Formation